getodk/docs/odkx-src/docs-tech-guide.rst

 We hope that contributing to ODK-X Docs is a rewarding experience and that you'll want to keep going.
-Each time you start work on a new issue the process is the same as outline above.
+Each time you start work on a new issue the process is the same as outlined above.

 Here are a few things to keep in mind when you start your next contribution.